SCKSHRWLB/training-and-workshop-2021/software-testing/2-days-test-techniques/2-days-test-techniques-in-practices.md

 **Module 13: Continuous Integration (CI)**
 * What is the Continous Integration (CI) practice - Extreme Programming (XP)
 * What is the Continous Integration Pipeline
-* Demonstrate: How to use the Continous Integration Pipeline in the day to day of software development
+* Exercise: How to use the Continous Integration Pipeline in the day to day of software development
   * Automated Build
   * Automated Tests
   * Automated Deploy